 All the same methods that are used to construct unlimited Tables M (vertical or horizontal slicing of empirical data, manipulating parameterized loss distributions) can be used to construct a Table $M_D$ .
-A Limited Table M has three dimensions: the expected size of the policy, the entry ratio, and the per-occurrence loss limit, D. Alternately, one can think of Table $M_D$ as a of tables, one for each deductible or per-occurrence loss limit.
+A Limited Table M has three dimensions: the expected size of the policy, the entry ratio, and the per-occurrence loss limit, D. Alternately, one can think of Table $M_D$ as a set of tables, one for each deductible or per-occurrence loss limit.

-Examples of using Tables $M_D$ to price the insurance charge of a deductible worker's compensation policy with a deductible and an aggregate:
+Examples of using Tables $M_D$ to price the insurance charge of an insurance policy with a deductible and an aggregate:

-Expected total losses = 700,000
+Expected total losses = \$700,000

+Deductible = \$250,000

-Deductible = \$250,000Expected Primary Losses = \$500,000
+Expected Primary Losses = \$500,000